Review: Schmigadoon Season 2 is a marvellous musicals mashup

 While only a few of the numbers – written by co-creator Cinco Paul – match the genius of the originals, there are a few songs that come close.
 A clever knockoff of "Hey Big Spender" in the first episode, complete with satiric Fosse choreography, illustrates how few taboos are left in contemporary society.
 And later in the season Strong gets to belt out a catchy homage to Cabaret's "Maybe This Time" called "It's My Turn Now" that seems destined for an Emmy nomination, or at least drunken renditions at Marie's Crisis later this year.

-There's even a very funny homage to the inevitable ensemble number, besting West Side Story's quintet with a sextet – or a septet if you include a repeated refrain from Company delivered by Canadian Karin Konoval.
+There's even a very funny homage to the inevitable ensemble number, besting West Side Story's quintet with a sextet – or a septet if you include a repeated refrain from Company delivered by Canadian-American Karin Konoval.

 Because of the range of musicals represented, this season gives the show's production design team a richer palette to draw from, especially in the wigs and costumes departments.